Olive Oil – The Facts

 In the province of Jaen some 600,000 hectares of olive trees cover the landscape.
 That accounts for more than half the Andalusian yield.
 This month I visited Sierra Magina to see the collection and learn about the production of local oil at local producer Melagarejo. (shown above)

-I visited te region as part of an initiative by the Andalucian Government.
-Tasty Andalucia aims to educate about Food production in the region.
+I visited the region as part of an initiative by the Andalusian Government.
+Tasty Andalusia aims to educate about Food production in the region.
 We learnt about local producers in Sierra Magina.
 Another highlight was sampling recently harvested Olive Oil.

 Spanish Olive Oil

 Sierra Magina Olive Oils are mainly Picual variety.
 The producers in this region are producing more early harvested olives.
 Picking the olives earlier ensures the quality improves.
 80 olive mills in the region now pick the olives in early harvest.

 No olives are picked from the ground in their D.O region. (this style increases acidity of the oil)

 Did you know that 170 countries import Spanish Olive Oil?

 With over 200 olive varieties cultivated in Spain there are plenty to choose from.
 The most popular one is Picual.
 Chosen due to its resistance against disease and good flavour.